Frequently Asked Questions

 Thalweg is being built as a paid product.
 Pricing and plan details are not finalized yet.

-Thalweg is currently available as a web application that works on modern desktop and mobile browsers.
-Native iOS and Android apps are in development.
+Thalweg is currently available as a web app that works in modern desktop and mobile browsers.
+Native iOS and Android apps are planned after the current web product stabilizes.

 Thalweg (pronounced "TAL-veg") is a geographic term for the line of deepest points along a river channel.
 It represents the path where water flows fastest—and often where fish are found.
 We chose this name because it captures our focus on river conditions and fishing intelligence.